bjin/hprox/README.md

 * Provide PAC file for easy client side configuration (supports Chrome and Firefox).
 * Websocket redirection (compatible with [v2ray-plugin for shadowsocks](https://github.com/shadowsocks/v2ray-plugin)).
 * Reverse proxy support (redirect requests to a fallback server).
-* Implemented as a middleware, compatible with any Haskell Web Application with `wai` interface.
+* Implemented as a middleware, compatible with any Haskell Web Application built with `wai` interface.
   Defaults to fallback to a dumb application which simulate the default empty page from Apache.

 ### Installation